AH mountain 5.jpg

 Dr. Yarrow Axford, Northwestern University

-Hartz Science Explorations worked with the Axford research group in South Greenland in 2016, 2018, and 2019.
+Hartz Science Explorations worked with the Axford research group in South Greenland in 2016, 2018, 2019, and 2022.
 Assisted with collecting rock samples from glacial moraines and sediment cores from alpine lakes, and GPS data.
 HSE was in charge of camp and crew safety, including carrying a high powered rifle to guard from polar bears and rabid foxes.
 Also assisted with photography, drone photography and video capture, general camp duties, communicating with helicopter pilot via radio, and directing helicopter pilot for sling load drop sites.

 Spindrift Forestry